dreoporto/ptmlib/README.md

 ![Sample load_or_fit_model Screenshot](ptmlib/media/load_or_fit_model_screenshot.png)

-If you wish to retrain a model that has previously been saved, simply delete to saved model and related images, which are stored as `h5` and `png` files respectively.
+If you wish to retrain a model that has previously been saved, simply delete the model file and related images, which are stored as `h5` and `png` files respectively.

 ## Installation